acoppes/acoppes/site/_drafts/test-draft.markdown

 # Background

-My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/) at that time and we even made the port for mobile devices of Clash of the Olympians using it.
+My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](http://entity-systems.wikidot.com/artemis-entity-system-framework) at that time and we used it to make the port of Clash of the Olympians for mobile devices.
 Over the years I used different ECS solutions and I even developed my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/)[^1].
 Nowadays, I use the Community maintained fork of [LeoECS](https://github.com/LeoECSCommunity) for my games.

 I assume you already know about ECS but here is a great [source of information](https://github.com/SanderMertens/ecs-faq) as introduction.
 If you come from an OOP background you have to [change your mindset](https://github.com/SanderMertens/ecs-faq#how-is-ecs-different-from-oop) to maximize the value of using ECS.
+I also recommend this GDC talk about [Overwatch's ECS](https://youtu.be/zrIY0eIyqmI?t=102).

 Even though Systems implement the logic, they depend directly on which components the entity has and their data.
 This means the behaviour of the application in ECS is mostly data driven: adding or removing a component or changing its data will change which systems execute and what they do.

-For me, ECS is a programming paradigm and a way to structure the code in order to achieve big performance improvements (different solutions might go deeper in this aspect).

-To understand the examples of this blog post, I first have to tell you that I use a scripting framework similar to the [one we used at Gemserk]((https://blog.gemserk.com/2011/11/13/scripting-with-artemis/)), so I can have specific logic in Scripts that runs only for some entities.
-Scripts can have readonly and mutable data but the second is discouraged (move that data to Components is recommended).
+To understand the examples of this blog post, I first have to tell you that I use a scripting framework similar to the [one we created at Gemserk](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/)[^2].
+Scripts have logic and readonly and mutable data but the second is discouraged by moving that data into Components.

-**Where to put data?** The quick answer for ECS is to put it in a Component.
-But, should it be in only one or distributed in multiple Components?
+**Where to put the data?** By definition, we know that it should be in a Component but, should it be in only one or distributed into multiple Components?
 Inside the Component, should it be a field or should it be in a Blackboard/Dictionary?

-**Where to process the logic?** The quick answer is to put it in a System, but should it be only one or distributed in multiple Systems? should it be in a Script or in multiple Scripts? should I put logic in Components even though I am not supposed to?
+**Where to process the logic?** By definition, we know it should be in a System, but should it be in only one or distributed into multiple Systems? should it be in a Script or in multiple Scripts? should I put logic in Components even though I am not supposed to?

-Obviously, it depends.
-But, one thing I learned is that you might discover the best place over time.
-It is not always easy to decide the best place in the first try but most of the time is easy to decide a first location.
+It obviously depends but one thing I learned is that you might discover the best place over time.
+A good thing though is that it is normally easy to decide good first location and change it later.

+_Note: even though it is against the idea of ECS to have logic in components, some times it comes super handy to have helper logic in there in the form of properties, methods or even extension methods._

-But having said that, I will share some examples inspired in my experience.
+Having said that, I will share some examples inspired in my experience.
 # Distributing data in multiple components

 In a platformer game, the main character walks over platforms and can jump from platform to platform.
 For this game, we could have just a CharacterComponent with data like movement horizontal speed over platforms and air, jump speed and initial impulse when jumping, etc: